 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for assisting department heads or program administrators in the performance of a wide range of administrative duties.
 Under the general supervision of an administrative superior, this is professional level work in providing assistance in planning, coordinating or administering a municipal program.
 The work may involve the performance of technical tasks of that particular program or may be responsible for the performance of administrative tasks freeing the executive officers of the department of routine details and allowing their concentration on matters of administration.
 The assignments may involve planning, program coordination and research duties, or any combination of duties that assist administrators in policy making.
 Routine duties are performed in accordance with general directions regarding objectives, policies and procedures of the office while more complex problems are discussed with a superior.
 Supervision may be exercised over subordinate professional, paraprofessional and clerical employees.
+Incumbents may be required to successfully pass a background check.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Performs professional duties in the area of fiscal management.
 That is, may research and write the department's request and justification for additions, deletions and changes to the annual budget.
 May monitor department spending at regular intervals throughout the fiscal year to examine spending trends, assess department needs and problems, and recommend to administration appropriate solutions such as increase or decrease of monetary allocations, or the addition or deletion of staff positions.

 Performs professional duties in the area of personnel management.
 That is, recruits applicants for staff positions; interviews interested candidates; makes recommendations to administrative superior on the final selection of personnel; possible supervision of staff members, i.e. assigning work, monitoring progress and work product, and evaluating work performance.